 Its chief virtue is the figure of Shakespeare.
-Mitchell gives us probably the most convincing screen portrayal yet of the playwright, indeed probably the only one.
+Mitchell gives us possibly the most convincing screen portrayal yet of the playwright, indeed probably the only one.
 His Shakespeare is moderate in everything except his muse.
 He fusses over petty matters, he worries constantly about himself, he cheats but only in small things, he is defensive without strong argument, and he lives for home life.
 Yet at the same time he thinks poetically, with stubborn determination.
 The programme understands that elevated ideas have their home on the page, offset by life’s essential ordinariness.

 Shakespeare also provides Upstart Crow with its best lines.
 A paradoxical feature of the series is that jokes are continually made at the expense of Shakespeare’s reputation, characters complaining at how dull, improbable or convoluted his work can be, yet at the same time it revels in quoting from the plays in a manner than can only silence all criticism.
 Time and again, beautiful words halt action and argument: